 WBMM Scenarios 1 Introduction This document identifies a series of scenarios which have been generated to typifying the application of the WBMM capability and which exemplify the requirements.
-The scenarios are groups into three areas: Service Provider Based Monitoring Intra-enterprise Device/Service Management Extra-enterprise Device Management The WBMM capability involves two functional enitities and the communication between them.
-On one side is the WBMM agent, either internal to the device being managed or a proxy for that device.
-On the other side is the Managing Application.
-These two elements communicate over a network, perhaps the internet, using standard protocols and services.
-2 Service Provider Based Monitoring There is increasing use of manufacturer-associated or independent service providers that maintain imaging devices within an enterprise.
+The scenarios are groups into three areas: Service Provider Based Monitoring Intra-enterprise Device/Service Management Extra-enterprise Device Management 2 Service Provider Based Monitoring There is increasing use of manufacturer-associated or independent service providers that maintain imaging devices within an enterprise.
 The effective implementation of such a service requires some way to address the many circumstances where limited extra-enterprise access to imaging functions for maintenance and device service purposes is necessary to properly support the enterprise, to allow effective supply and maintenance of imaging equipment, and to provide usage information for billing purposes.
 This need to address extraenterprise access to equipment isolated by a firewall is a key requirement of WBMM.
 This area differs from extra-enterprise management in that the monitoring function not only requires limited management access, but WBMM must be able to provide built-in controls to limit access to the minimum objects necessary for monitoring.
-This enterprise-controlled limiting capability is necessary to ease security and network integrity concerns.
+This is enterprise controlled limiting capability is necessary to ease security and network integrity concerns.
 The following scenarios provide several different use cases implying increasing depth of access.
-2.1 Scenario A1 2.1.1 Description A IKA, an office equipment leasing company, leases and services printers and copiers from several manufacturers to a wide range of customers.
+2.1 Scenario A1 2.1.1 Description IKA, an office equipment leasing company, leases and services printers and copiers from several manufacturers to a wide range of customers.
 One specific customer is an insurance company, American Casualty Ensurence (ACE).
 ACE is very concerned with security but also is demanding no more that 0.5% downtime for the equipment.
 Under different circumstances, IKA would have resident service people checking the equipment, keeping usage figures for billing, and ready to react if a user reported a problem.
 But because of the security issues, ACE will give service people access to the facility only when there is a problem.
 Security also prevents IKA from access to the ACE network to use standard equipment monitoring programs.
 Indeed, between traffic and security concerns, ACE does not allow programs using broadcast SNMP to be on its network.
 ACE does allow its employees EMAIL and Internet access though an HTTP proxy but ACE does not allow any other Internet access.
 ACE will not support EMAIL accounts for the imaging machines but will allow IKA to communicate status and usage information using the WEB access structure in place, provided that ACE MIS has the ability to monitor the communications.
 Nothing that reflects anything about the network or the business can be communicated: this includes IP addresses, device names, and of course, any job information.
-2.1.2 Description B IKA has a customer similar in all respects to ACE, except that they severely restrict WEB access from their enterprise.
-They can be persuaded to assist IKA by providing one email account.
-Mail can be sent out via ESTMP with authentication and received via APOP.
-2.1.3 Discussion Many requirements are implicit in these scenarios.
+2.1.2 Discussion Many requirements are implicit in this scenario.